uncognic/steppewm/README.md

 If you want windows that float and overlap, with titlebars you can drag and a taskbar along the bottom, like IceWM, there is not much to pick from.

-steppewm.
+That's steppewm.
 Stacking, small and themeable

 ## Features